thatgreyCat7777/Unreal-Fps-Movement/README.md

   * I made this project as a movement system for a first person shooter that i plan to make, inspired by titanfall 2's movement system.
 * **Why did I build this?**
   * I made this project to create a fps movement system for a fps game that i plan to work on in the future.
 Inspired by titanfall 2's movement system.
-Making use of my previous experience in game development with the unity game engine and the critical thinking skills i have learnt from CS50x.
+Making use of my previous experience in game development with the unity game engine and the critical thinking skills i have learnt from [A certain online programming course].
 * **Key Features:**
     * **Wall-Running:** Allows players to traverse vertical surfaces.
     * **Wall-Jumping:** Provides additional vertical and horizontal mobility off walls.